Eugene-74/Open_Image_Editor/README.md

 pacman -S mingw-w64-x86_64-jsoncpp
 ```

-When all in well installed just launch edit\compile.bat
+When all in well installed just launch scripts\compile.bat